‘V TO DO WHAT YOU WANT’ - Volvo V60 Range Independent New Review (Ref:1078/11678)

 Driving Experience

-As usual with Volvo, all the engines on offer are 2.0-litre four cylinder turbocharged units bolted to the brand's sophisticated 'SPA' 'Scalable Product Architecture' platform we've already seen used in the company's XC60, XC90, S90 and V90 models.
-There's no longer a diesel option, but to compensate, Volvo now provides this car with two mainstream mild hybrid petrol units, the 163hp B3 and the 197hp B4.
-There's also a PHEV AWD T6 powertrain option that offers AWD and mates a 253hp 2.0-litre petrol turbocharged/supercharged engine to a 145hp electric motor.
+As usual with Volvo, all the engines on offer are 2.0-litre four cylinder turbocharged units bolted to the brand's sophisticated 'SPA' 'Scalable Product Architecture' platform we've already seen used in the company's XC60, XC90 and V90 models.
+There's no longer a diesel option, but to compensate, Volvo now provides this car with a B4 197hp mild hybrid petrol unit.
+There's also a PHEV AWD T6 powertrain option that offers AWD and mates a 253hp 2.0-litre petrol turbocharged/supercharged engine to a 145hp electric motor, the two sources combined offering a total 350hp output.
+Should you want your PHEV V60 with more power, there's a T8 version with a combined 455hp output.
+These PHEVs can offer up to 56.5 miles of EAER-rated EV mileage.

 Whichever V60 variant you choose, as usual with Volvo models, there's a standard 'Drive Mode Settings' system, one of those set-ups now familiar in this segment that can tailor throttle response, steering feel and auto gearshift timings to suit the way you want to drive.
 Plus there's the option of adding in Volvo's 'Pilot Assist' system.
 This is a set-up that at cruising speeds of up to 80mph can effectively drive for you.